 Instructions for online services

-What follows is a list of links with instructions on how to enable 2-factor authentication in the most popular online services:
+What follows is a list of links with instructions on how to enable 2-factor authentication for the most popular online services:

-- If the client is at high risk of account hijacking and does not need to download their email or to encrypt it with Thunderbird+Enigmail or another mail client, we can suggest them to enable the Google Advanced Protection Program and guide them through the steps.
+- If the client is at high risk of account hijacking and does not need to download their email or to encrypt it with Thunderbird+Enigmail or another mail client, we can suggest that they enable the Google Advanced Protection Program and guide them through the steps.